2.3 Minerals and the polarising microscope

 During this course, you will be using the Virtual Microscope, a system for viewing and exploring microscope slides (thin sections) of rocks using a computer and an internet browser window.
 The Virtual Microscope reproduces, and in some cases extends, the capabilities of the real microscope.

-and you should see a screen similar to the one shown in Figures 36 and 37.
+Open the Virtual Microscope [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] and you should see a screen similar to the one shown in Figures 36 and 37.
 We will use the gabbro thin section to illustrate the Virtual Microscope, but this may not be the image that appears the first time you access the Virtual Microscope.

 The screen is divided into a main viewing window and several functional areas that provide the ability to pan around the thin section, change magnification and light transmission conditions, and allow measurement (Figure 36).